RascalSoftware/RAT/docs/source/chapter3.rst

     problem.addCustomFile({'DSPC Model', 'customBilayer.m' ,'matlab',  'pwd'});

-The custom files are in exactly the same format at those in RasCAL1.
+The custom files are in exactly the same format at those in RasCAL.
 To add it to our project in RAT we always need to specify four things:

-* Name - This is any name we choose for this custom file.
+* **Name** - This is any name we choose for this custom file.
 This is the name we use later to add this to the contrasts.

-* Filename - This is the actual filename of the custom file, including its file extension (matlab and octave are both '.m')
+* **Filename** - This is the actual filename of the custom file, including its file extension (MATLAB and octave are both '.m')

-* Language - The language which we are going to use to process the file.
-We are choosing Matlab, which means that the native Matlab interpreter (i.e. the one we are using to call the project in this example) will be used to process the script.
+* **Language** - The language which we are going to use to process the file.
+We are choosing MATLAB, which means that the native MATLAB interpreter (i.e. the one we are using to call the project in this example) will be used to process the script.
 There is further discussion on the languages available and their merits in chapter 6.

-* Path - The path to our custom file.
+* **Path** - The path to our custom file.
 In this case it's in the same directory as the model script (pwd).

-At this point it's useful to look at customBilayer.m and then go through it section by section:
+At this point it's useful to look at *customBilayer.m* and then go through it section by section:

 .. code:: MATLAB